Schleifner/Tiny-Wasm-Compiler-Learn/Chapter01/CodeQualityRequirement.md

 1.  trigger on PR.
 2.  check clang-format.
 3.  build by cmake with clang-tidy enabled.
-4.  build with address sanitizer enabled run test.
+4.  build with address sanitizer enabled and run test.